bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

 Adaptive Designs uses breakpoints to detect the screen size and then loads the appropriate layout.
-Responsive adapts to the size of the screen thanks to media queries.
+Responsive adapts to the size of the screen thanks media queries.

 2. Describe what it means to be mobile first vs desktop first.

-Mobile first means you start designing the website for mobile and then make the media queries for the other sizes
+Mobile first means you start designing the website for mobile and then make the media queries for the other sizes.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-It means the pixelage get set to be 1rem to 10px to easily adjust the sizing.
+The pixelage get set to 1rem to 10px to easily adjust sizing.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing makes writing CSS more organized and more easily to update by using a different language and compiler.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like the cascadidng effect.
+I can find elements more easily.
+I don't think there is something troubling me.
+Everything is more streight forward.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.